onap/dcaegen2/docs/sections/services/ves-http/architecture.rst

 Features Supported
 ==================
 - VES collector deployed as docker containers
-- Acknowledged the sender with appropriate response code  (both successful and failure)
+- Acknowledgement to sender with appropriate response code  (both successful and failure)
-- Authentication of the events posted to collector
+- Authentication of the events posted to collector (support 4 types of authentication setting)
 - Support single or batch JSON events input
 - Schema validation (against standard VES definition)
 - Multiple schema support and backward compatibility